kenchikuliu/kenchikuliu.github.io/_pages/about.md

 In addition to my academic and research roles, I act as a scientific advisor for multiple artificial intelligence companies, providing expertise in emerging technologies such as the metaverse, 3D vision, AI avatars, and VR/AR/MR. This position allows me to influence the development of next-generation AI solutions across various industries.

 I earned my master's degree from Harbin Institute of Technology, Shenzhen, under the guidance of Prof. Lijinhui and Prof. Hezhenyu.
-My research contributions include more than five papers and patents presented at top international AI conferences sponsored by IEEE.
+My research contributions include more than 10 papers and patents presented at top international AI conferences sponsored by IEEE.

 Dedicated to advancing immersive and interactive digital technologies, I am always open to academic exchange and collaboration.
 I am passionate about leveraging my expertise to foster innovation and enhance user experiences in digital environments.
 Please feel free to contact me anytime to discuss potential opportunities or ideas in these exciting fields.